oxynic/Inverter.homeassistant.MQTT/README.md

 # Inverter.homeassistant.MQTT
 MPP Inverter Homeassistant integration via MQTT

+This app has been derived from <a href="https://github.com/ned-kelly/docker-voltronic-homeassistant">ned-kelly/docker-voltronic-homeassistant</a> and <a href="https://github.com/manio/skymax-demo">/manio/skymax-demo</a>

+Its a small windows console app that will read the inverter status via serial cable connected to COM port.
+It will pass the data to an MQTT broker and can then be used to dispaly data on homeassistant.

 To run this app download all files from <a href="https://github.com/oxynic/Inverter.homeassistant.MQTT/tree/master/bin/Debug">Inverter.homeassistant.MQTT<b>/bin/Debug/</b></a>.

 Open file Inverter.homeassistant.MQTT.exe.config and update the settings is this xml file (details below)